*Updated December 5, 2022

-Hashtags have been around since 2007.
-That’s right, hashtags are almost ready to get their driver’s permit.
-But while they’ve existed for over a decade, many small and mid-sized businesses don’t know how to use hashtags effectively in a social strategy.
+However, while they’ve existed for a decade and a half, many small and mid-sized businesses don’t know how to use hashtags effectively in a social marketing strategy.
+The problem is that using hashtags incorrectly can backfire and hurt your online presence.

-To help these businesses improve their social media approach, we’re talking about hashtags: how hashtags work, what their purpose is, and how you can use them to optimize your content.
+To help these businesses improve their social media approach, we’re talking about hashtags: how they work, what their purpose is, and how you can use them to optimize your content

 3 Hashtag Myths

-That misunderstanding bred many myths that are still highly prevalent—some people today consider them to be absolutely true.
+That misunderstanding bred many myths that are still highly prevalent—some people today consider still consider them to be gospel truth.
 Here are three well-circulated myths we want to debunk once and for all.

 Myth #1: Hashtags Can Make Your Content Go Viral